emer/emergent/README.md

 # Current Status / News

+* April 2020: Version 1.0 of GoGi GUI is now released, and we have updated all module dependencies accordingly. *We now recommend using the go modules instead of GOPATH* -- the [Wiki Install](https://github.com/emer/emergent/wiki/Install) instructions have been updated accordingly.

 * 12/30/2019: Version 1.0.0 released!
 The [Comp Cog Neuro sims](https://github.com/CompCogNeuro/sims) that accompany the [CCN Textbook](https://grey.colorado.edu/CompCogNeuro/index.php/CCNBook/Main) are now complete and have driven extensive testing and bugfixing.

 * 3/2019: Python interface is up and running!
 See the `python` directory in `leabra` for the [README](https://github.com/emer/leabra/blob/master/python/README.md) status and how to give it a try.
 You can run the full `leabra/examples/ra25` code using Python, including the GUI etc.